-$\langle Ctrl \rangle u$ Scrolls up 1/2 screen $\langle Ctrl \rangle d$ Scrolls down 1/2 screen $\langle Ctrl \rangle f$ Scrolls forward one screenful (Ctrl)b Scrolls backward one screenful dd Deletes the current line (the line the cursor is on), regardless of the location of the cursor in the line.
+- (Ctrl)u Scrolls up 1/2 screen

+- (Ctrl)d Scrolls down 1/2 screen

+- (Ctrl)f Scrolls forward one screenful

+- (Ctrl)b Scrolls backward one screenful

 Deleting text

 Now that we know how to insert and create text, and how to move around within the file, we are ready to delete text.
 Many Delete commands can be combined with cursor movement commands, as explained below.
 The most common Delete commands are: